How Much Should I Spend on a Car?

 Common Rules of Thumb

-There isn’t any one set rule for how much car you can afford.
-Rather, it depends on your personal financial situation and your comfort level.
+There isn’t one set rule for how much car you can afford.
+It depends on your personal financial situation and comfort level.
+However, some personal finance insights offer some good know how and rough rules of thumb to guide to decision-making, especially for borrowers.
+Let’s explore them, and then provide a more accurate and guided approach below.

 50% of Your Income Across All Vehicles

-Coming in with the largest rule of thumb is debt-freedom guru Dave Ramsey, surprisingly.
-Ramsey recommends that all of your vehicles combined should be worth no more than 50% of your take-home pay.
+Debt-freedom and personal finance guru Dave Ramsey recommends that all of your vehicles combined should be worth no more than 50% of your take-home pay.

 36% Debt-to-Income Ratio